ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 We can do this by creating a new Razor page in the `Pages` folder, and then add a `@page` directive to the top of the file to declare the route.
 We are also going to add the `[RenderStatic]` attribute to the page to tell the ServiceStack razor-ssg template to prerender the page as a static site.

-This will server render the page, and then hydrate the page with Vue.js.
+This server render the page, and then fetch data with Vue.js, which works the same when the page is rendered as static.

 ```html
 @page "/comics-datagrid"